-It’s tempting to want to agree with President-elect Joe Biden who, responding to the insurgents who attempted a coup in Washington yesterday, announced to the country that elected him: “The scenes of chaos at the Capitol do not reflect a true America, do not represent who we are.”
+It’s tempting to want to agree with Joe Biden who, then the President-elect, responded to the insurgents who attempted the January 6 coup in Washington, D.C., announced to the country that elected him: “The scenes of chaos at the Capitol do not reflect a true America, do not represent who we are.”

-But watching those scenes of violent chaos, it was clear that President-elect (saying it again) Biden was at least partly wrong: That’s also who we are.
+But watching those scenes of violent chaos, it was clear that Biden was at least partly wrong: That’s also who we are.

 If you choose democracy, as I really hope you do, then know that it requires vigilance, and hard work; that it is agonizing and sometimes offends; that it can break your heart; that it is, as Biden also said in his afternoon speech, “fragile and to preserve it requires people of good will.”